ritheshrithu/ml-assignment-2/README.md

 https://ml-assignment-2-h54pbzslfyq2mwtchrqyka.streamlit.app/

 The web application allows:
 - Uploading a test dataset (CSV file)
+- Checking the performance of each model with a test dataset and provides downloading option
 - Selecting a model from a dropdown
 - Viewing evaluation metrics
 - Displaying the confusion matrix